Learning Dense Representations of Phrases at Scale

-~ The query-side fine-tuning further trains the question encoder $E_q$ with the phrase dump $\phrasedump$ and enables us to fine-tune \ours~on different types of questions.
-We use three different phrase encoders, each of which is trained on a different training dataset $\traincorpus_\text{phrase}$.
-We summarize the results in Table~\ref{tab:qsft-ablation}.
-For the datasets that were not used for training the phrase encoders (TQA, WQ, TREC), we observe a 15\% to 20\% improvement after query-side fine-tuning, compared to zero-shot prediction.
-Even for the datasets that have been used (NQ, SQuAD), it leads to significant improvements (e.g., +8.3\% improvement on NQ for $\traincorpus_\text{phrase}$ = \{NQ\}) and it clearly demonstrates it can effectively reduce the discrepancy between training and inference.
+\paragraph{Effect of query-side fine-tuning.}~ We summarize the effect of query-side fine-tuning in Table~\ref{tab:qsft-ablation}.
+For the datasets that were not used for training the phrase encoders (TQA, WQ, TREC), we observe a 15\% to 20\% improvement after query-side fine-tuning.
+Even for the datasets that have been used (NQ, SQuAD), it leads to significant improvements (e.g., 32.6\%$\rightarrow$40.9\% on NQ for $\traincorpus_\text{phrase}$ = \{NQ\}) and it clearly demonstrates it can effectively reduce the discrepancy between training and inference.